dashingsoft/pyarmor/README.md

                                 "*.py" "package/*.py"

     # Note that quotation mark is required for file patterns, otherwise
-    # it will expand base on current path by shell.
+    # it will be expanded base on current path by shell.
     #
     # This command will create an extra file .pyarmor_capsule.zip in the
     # --src path, and save all the obfuscated scripts to default output